Poudingue/Fbx2Mitsuba/README.md

 ## Howto

-- export the 3ds Max scene to “scene.fbx” (ascii fbx, not binary !)
+- export the 3ds Max scene in the fbx format (ascii fbx, not binary !)
 - install python 3.7 if you don't have it already
 - install Pillow for Python (used for roughness map conversion)
-- use converter.py (double click on it if you don't know how)
+- use converter.py with your fbx file as a parameter (you can drag and drop the fbx on converter.py)
 - available commands :
 	- --verbose (or -v) displays more info about conversion
 	- --debug (or -d) exports all fbx infos to an xml file (scene_fbx.xml) ⚠️Can take a very long time for big files⚠️